Below, we take a look at essential real estate investing tax strategies that investors need to know to mitigate taxes and increase profits.

 Below, we take a look at five common real estate investing tax strategies that investors need to know about.
 However, it’s worth noting that everyone’s situation is different, rules vary from city to city and state to state, and the tax code can be complex, so it’s advisable to talk with a licenced financial advisor or CPA to help you develop a strategy suitable for your situation.

-Depreciation allows you to deduct the full value of the property over a period of time deemed its useful life.
-Essentially, depreciation is the recovery of the costs to maintain the property through an annual tax deduction.
-It is in essence a recompense for ‘wear and tear’ – the principle being that the property will decrease in value over time due to use.
+Essentially, depreciation is the recovery of the costs to maintain the property through an annual tax deduction as a recompense for ‘wear and tear’ – the principle being that the property will decrease in value over time due to use.
 This can form a significant deduction each year.